Posts: 7,011

 Try Librivox they have public domain audio books.
 Plus check the Library, they have some.
 I think.
 Also put "free audio books" into the search bar of YouTube.
 You'll get a lot of hits...maybe not what YOU are looking for.
 I used to get audio books, I liked them, but I was downloading files and found them difficult to work, they often played out of sequence and that was a hassle.
 I've never bought an audio book.

-(12-04-2016, 11:27 AM)Cuzz Wrote: (12-04-2016, 10:12 AM)Wonky3 Wrote: My eyes are shot.
+(12-04-2016, 11:27 AM)Cuzz Wrote:

 Oh sure, I could see an optometrist and buy prescription glasses.
-But hey, that's money down the drain I could use for paying for porn sites. .
+But hey, that's money down the drain I could use for paying for porn sites.
+Embarrassed .
 So, I use "cheaters", even though they are not all that effective these days.
 I see the text okay but after a few hours my eyes "give out".

 So, I'm thinking about Audible.com and listening to recorded books.
 I know they are pricey, but if it's a solution so be it.